SuyashSrivastava4TheW/Alumni-Portal-Android-App/README.md

-Click on the Name to view app
+Click on the Name to view app files